Baba Jan (politician): Incarceration

-Baba Jan served 11 years incarceration after being convicted by an anti-terrorism court of participating in a protest against killing of a disaster-affected man and his son by police on August 11, 2011, at Aliabad Hunza.
+Baba Jan served almost 10 years in jail after being convicted by an anti-terrorism court of participating in a protest against killing of a disaster-affected man and his son by police on August 11, 2011, at Aliabad Hunza.
 A massive landslide on 4 January 2010 hit Attabad village and blocked Hunza River, forming a 23 km lake which submerged several villages and left over 1,000 people homeless.
 Baba Jan organized the displaced people to lobby the government for compensation and rehabilitation.
 While several families were compensated, some 25 families had still not been compensated.
 On 11 August 2011, some of those families protested by blocking Karakoram Highway (KKH) on which the then Chief Minister of Gilgit-Baltistan Syed Mehdi Shah was due to travel.
 Police fired teargas and gunshots to disperse the protesters for the Chief Minister's convoy, killing a man and his son.
 When news of the killings spread through the Hunza Valley, angry protests erupted in many towns in which a number of government buildings and police stations were torched.

 Baba Jan was subsequently arrested and tortured, and charged under the Anti-Terrorism Act.
 In September 2011, an anti-terrorism court sentenced him and eleven other activists to life imprisonment.
 Human rights organizations have demanded Baba Jan's release, and an international petition for his release has been signed by Noam Chomsky, Tariq Ali, David Graeber, and several others.
 During his time in prison, it has been reported that Baba Jan has been involved in organizing prisoners and promoting sectarian tolerance between Sunnis and Shias.